3220 Purchase of Restricted Items

 This policy defines restricted items and the guidelines that must be followed for such purchases.

 In the course of their work, University employees, staff, and students routinely use a variety of potentially hazardous materials, safety-critical equipment, radioactive materials, vertebrate animals, and controlled substances in research.
 The University permits these uses, but only with oversight to ensure safety and compliance with relevant restrictions and regulatory requirements.
-In addition to the rules governing University procurement as defined in Policy 3201 General Purchasing Policy, the purchase of these items therefore involves special rules.
+In addition, federal law and University policy place limits on the University’s use of certain types of telecommunications technologies and services.
+Therefore, the purchase of these items is subject to special rules, in addition to the rules governing University procurement as defined in Policy 3201 General Purchasing.
 University personnel are responsible for following the appropriate procedures defined by this policy.

-Due to their critical nature, restricted items may only be ordered via Yale’s e-procurement solution or the Purchasing Department.
+Due to their critical and/or regulated nature, restricted items may only be ordered via Yale’s e-procurement solution or the Procurement Department, and only if all necessary approvals have been obtained.
 University purchasing cards, personal credit cards, checks, cash or standing orders may not be used to order any of these items.

 Reason for the Policy